 Why Four Dots?

-Liz's dad grew up in a large family with 10 brothers and sisters.
+My dad grew up in a large family with 10 brothers and sisters.
 Not surprisingly, his mother developed a lot of tricks to make her life easier.
 The most infamous of these is the simple dot system she used for keeping track of everyone's clothing in order to streamline the process of sorting the multitudes of laundry she did.
-Liz's dad's clothing was always labeled with four dots, until he got old enough to pass his things down to her uncle.
+My dad's clothing was always labeled with four dots, until he got old enough to pass his things down to my uncle.
 It was a label he recollects with great fondness- he even put four dots on his mortarboard when he graduated.